 Backcasting is what bridges the Life Goals Excercise into an actionable 10-year plan.
 Whereas forecasting uses historical data to predict the future (think: weather forecasts), backcasting imagines some envisioned future state and slowly steps toward the present, contemplating each step in reverse order, which leads to the present moment.

 After backcasting a scenario, you will have a clearer picture of how to move from the present moment, toward the imagined future.

 We live in a wondrous era of accessibility to information.
 When it comes to imagining some future career or a specific position at a company where you would like to work, no better insights can be gained than those from a few minutes spent searching around on LinkedIn.
 Just find a few people who are currently doing something you would like to do in the future and see how they got there.
 No one path will be the “right” answer, but you might see some patterns emerge from the profiles you find.

 What did they study?
 What jobs did they have in their early career?
 Are they published?
 If yes, what did they write?
 What are their professional interests?

-If after reviewing 5-6 profiles from people in similar roles you can’t see any pattern, then perhaps that is the pattern.
+If, after reviewing 5-6 profiles from people in similar roles, you can’t see any pattern, then perhaps that is the pattern.
 Looking at my LinkedIn profile will likely leave you confused.
 I’ve had many roles in many industries.
-Turns out that the diversity of my experience has also been an asset in pursuing ever more interesting career prospects later on in life!
+It turns out that the diversity of my experience has also been an asset in pursuing ever more interesting career prospects later on in life!

-You never know where your greatest assets may lay.
 Consider engaging a mentor to help along with the process.
+An outside perspective is a very valuable thing.
 Not sure how mentorship works or how to find a mentor?
-Check out my book Exponential Happiness for loads more details on this and other topics to help you in your pursuit of happiness!
+Check out my book Exponential Happiness for loads more details on this and other topics to help you in your pursuit of happiness.